mengelbrecht/lightline-bufferline/README.md

 ##### `g:lightline#bufferline#min_buffer_count`

-The minimum number of buffers needed to automatically show the tabline.
-When the buffer count falls below this number, the tabline will be hidden once again.
-Default is `0` (no auto-show behavior).
+Automatically hides the bufferline if there are less than `n` buffers.
+Default is `0` and disables the auto-hide behaviour.

 ##### `g:lightline#bufferline#margin_left`